centrica-engineering/nucleus-docs/docs/components/ns-panel.md

 ## Columns and content

 It is possible to apply a number of columns to a layout within a single `ns-panel` by adding the `ns-column` component within it.
-(Note the 3 cards in the images above have been added this way.
-See [ns-column](ns-column.md)).
+Note the 3 cards in the examples above have been added this way.
+(See [ns-column](ns-column.md)).

-Another way to configure the layout is to use the `ns-content` component withing `ns-panel`.
-This allows formatting text and vertical spacing (see [ns-content](ns-content.md))
+Another way to adjust the layout is to use the `ns-content` component within `ns-panel`.
+This enables formatting of typography and spacing (see [ns-content](ns-content.md))

 ## Best practice